VishankSingh/neural-network-form-scratch/README.md

 # Neural network from scratch

-Here is a neural network from scratch... basically to
+Here is a neural network from scratch... basically to see